 The College has grown in leaps and bounds since the turn of the century, with more than 4,000 students enrolled in our seven academic departments.
-This growth has led to the hiring of additional tenure-track faculty members, as well as construction of our new Advanced Engineering Research Building, which was completed in 2015.
+This growth has led to the hiring of additional tenure-track faculty members, as well as construction of our new Advanced Engineering Research Building.
 AERB features 63,000 square feet of flexible and environmentally safe laboratory and research space to the Statler College, as well as an 8,000 square foot clean room to meet the needs of high-technology learning and discovery in the new millennium.
 Offices, classrooms, a learning center and space for graduate students occupies 29,000 square feet of the building.

 The faculty and staff in the Statler College are dedicated to providing students with a first-rate education that instills strong basic knowledge for sound practice in science and engineering.
 Our graduates are highly sought after by business and industry, with many occupying key leadership positions in top engineering firms both at home and abroad.

 Our students have the opportunity to be involved in many aspects of campus life including study abroad opportunities, student design teams, and extracurricular activities.
 Many participate in faculty research and also take advantage of co-op and internship programs.

 This is an exciting time to be a student in the Statler College of Engineering and Mineral Resources as we continue to grow and enhance our programs.
 I encourage students to take full advantage of the rich learning environment available at West Virginia University.
 For supporters and potential collaborators in industry, federal laboratories, and elsewhere, I welcome your interest in the Statler College.
 Please do not hesitate to contact me to pursue opportunities for collaboration.

 Glen H. Hiner Dean, and